Ficool

 Tim tried to follow along, but it felt awkward and forced.
 The breathing pattern seemed almost impossible—how could air travel to his lower back?
 It felt like he was trying to push oxygen through imaginary tubes that didn't exist.
 His body tensed with the effort, sweat beading on his forehead despite the cooling evening air.

 "You're fighting it," Yui observed, moving behind him to adjust his posture.
 Her hands pressed against specific points along his spine.
 "Don't force the pathways.
-Let them open naturally.
-Your body knows how to do this—you just forgot."
+Let them open naturally."

 Minutes passed in uncomfortable concentration.
 Tim's legs began to cramp from the unfamiliar position, and his breathing grew ragged.
 Just when he was about to give up, something strange happened.
 The air seemed to flow more easily, as if invisible channels had suddenly opened throughout his torso.
 The sensation was warm, almost electric, spreading from his core outward through his limbs.